asaashraf/bustub/README.md

 If GitHub SSH access is already working on your computer, you can skip this section.

-GitHub's current recommended SSH key type is Ed25519:
+GitHub's recommended SSH key type is Ed25519:

     ssh-keygen -t ed25519 -C "your_email@example.com"